Does Your Tooth Always Hurt at Night? These Might Be the Reasons Why

 Increased Blood Flow to the Head

 When you lie flat, blood naturally moves toward your head.
-This increased blood pressure around the teeth can intensify inflammation, pressure, and sensitivity, making the throbbing sensation stronger.
+This increased blood pressure around the teeth intensifies inflammation, pressure, and sensitivity, making the throbbing sensation stronger.
+This physiological effect is well-documented by the American Dental Association and explains why dental pain that is tolerable during the day can become severe at night.

 Fewer Distractions at Night